|Here's a brief overview of my background and experience:|

 There's a lot more to my life than my business career.
 Even before I graduated from college I enjoyed spending my spare time working as a volunteer and in public service.

 I'm currently proud to be a Trustee of the San Mateo County Community College District, having been first elected in November 2003.
 It's a tough job but I love it.
 I'm now serving in my third term, and I've also served twice as Board President.
-In my tenure on the Community College District Board I've overseen our $100 million+ annual budget and made sure that it was balanced with adequate reserves every year; helped pass a $468 million general obligation bond measure and the first parcel tax in the state dedicated to supporting a local community college; managed our Capital Improvement Project fund of over $500 million which have been used to renovate and upgrade the District's three campuses for the first time in 40 years; expanded the District's presence to Half Moon Bay and the Coastside communities; developed an innovative new source of scholarship money for students; and consistently asked the tough questions necessary to make sure that the public's money is well spent in pursuit of the District's primary mission of providing access to quality transfer, vocational, and basic skills education to as many members of the community as possible.
+In my tenure on the Community College District Board I've overseen our $100 million+ annual budget and made sure that it was balanced with adequate reserves every year; helped pass both a $468 million and a $388 million general obligation bond measure and the first parcel tax in the state dedicated to supporting a local community college (and voted to end the parcel tax when the fiscal crisis passed, saving taxpayers millions of dollars); made sure that we added resource centers at all three of our colleges to support our returning veterans; added our third Middle College for high school students (at Skyline College) and increased our concurrent enrollment of high school students; managed our Capital Improvement Project fund of over $900 million which has renovated and upgraded the District's three campuses for the first time in 40 years; expanded the District's presence to Half Moon Bay and the Coastside communities; developed an innovative new source of scholarship money for students; and consistently asked the tough questions necessary to make sure that the public's money is well spent in pursuit of the District's primary mission of providing access to quality transfer, vocational, and basic skills education to as many members of the community as possible.

-Since 1998 I've been on the board and currently serve as Vice Chair of the California State Parks Foundation.
-In this role I've been instrumental in fighting proposed budget cuts (which currently will close 70 of California's 280 state parks), and have fought to protect our state parks from threats such as toll roads, high-speed rail, power lines, and other development.
+Since 1998 I've been on the board and currently serve as Chair of the California State Parks Foundation.
+In this role I've been instrumental in advocating for improved funding for California's 280 state parks, and have fought to protect our state parks from threats such as toll roads, high-speed rail, power lines, and other development.

 I also serve on the President's Council of Skyline College in San Bruno, and have previously served on the San Mateo County Office of Education Internet Task Force.
 I was also a member of the 1997 San Mateo County Civil Grand Jury, which gave me the opportunity to learn about the many different agencies in our County government and how they work together.